Introduction

 4. Security and privacy of data

 Transfer of information using wireless links exposes risks to the security of information by unauthorized means or even the theft of information.
-It must be secure; security, such as the use of encryption and secure servers, is required, but may be complex for the system.
+The system must remain secure; teams implement security measures such as encryption and secure servers, although these measures can be complex.

 The Future of Telemetry in Solar Cars